seahorse-ai-ryan/brush/README.md

 **Key Goals:**

+*   **State-of-the-Art Reconstruction:** Achieve 3D reconstruction quality on par with top benchmarks from the latest research in the field.
 *   **Portable:** Run training and rendering across macOS, Windows, Linux, Web (WASM), and Android.
 *   **Flexible:** Support various input dataset formats.
 *   **Fast:** Optimized rendering and training pipeline using modern GPU techniques.